Rakshitha365/FlaskProjects/README.md

 # FlaskProjects
-Repo consists of Flask basics with a simple to do list project
+Repo consists of Flask basics with simple projects